Neotys-Labs/Tricentis-Tosca/README.md

 2. Unzip in the root folder of the Tricentis Tosca installation directory (for example: C:\Program Files (x86)\TRICENTIS\Tosca Testsuite\).

-3. Edit the file **Tricentis.Automation.Agent.exe.config** in the installation directory of Tricentis Tosca :
+3. Edit the file **Tricentis.Automation.Agent.exe.config** in the installation directory of Tricentis Tosca:

 * In the following node, replace **0.0.0.0-5.8.1.0** by **0.0.0.0-5.8.4.0**:
 ```xml